20. Appendix

 40 |

-2. If the fault is still not eliminated, repair or replace the magnetic editor assembly.
+2. If the fault persists, repair or replace the magnetic encoder assembly.

 |